What is the difference between the categories of eggs. How to choose eggs in a store

 • best before date

 The packing date can be indicated both on the eggs and on the packaging.
-She practically does not carry information for us.
-After all, it is not known how many eggs lay before packing.
+It carries virtually no information for us.
+After all, it is unknown how long the eggs lay before they were packaged.

-The date of collection of eggs is a very different indicator.
-This is the day the hen laid the egg.
+The date of egg collection is a completely different indicator.
+This is the day the chicken laid an egg.
 From this date, their expiration date is counted, which cannot be more than 25 days.

 Chicken eggs come in different categories

-Choosing chicken eggs in a store is not easy.
-Eggs are not only table or dietary, but are also divided into categories.
-To make the right choice, you need to figure it out.
+Choosing chicken eggs in a store is not an easy task.
+Eggs are not only table or dietary, but also divided into categories.
+To make the right choice, you need to understand this.

 Categories of chicken eggs and their weight

-In terms of size and, accordingly, weight, chicken eggs are divided into 5 categories.
-The marking is displayed on the shell with a number from 1 to 3 and the letters "B" and "O".
+Based on size and, accordingly, weight, chicken eggs are divided into 5 categories.
+The marking is displayed on the shell with numbers from 1 to 3 and the letters “B” and “O”.

-1. "3" - eggs of the 3rd category are marked.
-It includes the smallest ones, which weigh about 40 grams.
-Customers do not like this size, but they differ in taste.
-Eggs of this size are usually obtained from young chickens.
+1. “3” - eggs of the 3rd category are marked.
+This includes the smallest ones, which weigh about 40 grams.
+Buyers don't like this size, but they differ in taste.
+Eggs of this size are usually obtained from young hens.

-3. "1" - 1st category of eggs.
-It weighs 60 grams on average with 5 gram fluctuations in weight.
-More often than others, they are found in stores and are considered the most balanced in composition.
-They are referred to in various recipes as "1 medium egg".
+3. “1” - 1st category of eggs.
+On average they weigh 60 grams with weight fluctuations of 5 grams.
+They are most often found in stores and are considered the most balanced in composition.
+They are referred to in various recipes as “1 medium egg.”

-5. "B" - this marking is displayed on eggs of the highest category.
-The lower limit for the weight of one egg is not less than 75 grams.
-The upper limit is not limited.
-For the price, this category of eggs is the most expensive.
-But their net weight is equal to a pair of 3 or 2 category eggs.
+5. “B” - this marking is displayed on eggs of the highest category.
+The lower weight limit for one egg is not less than 75 grams.
+The upper value limit is not limited.
+In terms of price, this category of eggs is the most expensive.
+But their net weight is equal to a pair of category 3 or 2 eggs.

-We understand - what are the differences in different categories of chicken eggs
+Let's figure out what are the differences between different categories of chicken eggs

-Eggs are categorized based on weight.
-No more factors are involved.
-The shells of any category can be white or brown.
-Enrich eggs with various microelements.
+Eggs are divided into categories based on weight.
+No other factors are at play.
+The shell of any category can be white or brown.
+Eggs are also enriched with various microelements.
 But this does not affect the categories.

-Diet eggs are usually labeled in red.
-The category (for example, D1) and the date of "birth" are indicated.
+Diet eggs are usually marked in red.
+The category (for example, D1) and date of “birth” are indicated.

-After 7 days, the egg goes into the dining room category.
-But this does not mean that the egg has deteriorated.
-At room temperature, eggs are stored for up to 25 days, in the refrigerator - 90.
+After 7 days, the egg becomes a table egg.
+But this does not mean that the egg has spoiled.
+At room temperature, eggs can be stored for up to 25 days, in the refrigerator - 90.

-If eggs are supposed to be stored or transported for a long time, then a blue stamp is put on them, denoting the marking.
+If eggs are to be stored or transported for a long time, a blue stamp is placed on them to indicate the marking.

 When choosing eggs, be sure to look at the date.
-Diet ones differ from canteens and have a higher price.
-Marking can be placed not on the eggs themselves, but on the container.
-In this case, the label must be positioned so that it breaks when the package is opened.
+Dietary ones differ from canteens and have a higher price.
+The marking may be placed not on the eggs themselves, but on the container.
+In this case, the label should be positioned in such a way that it breaks when the package is opened.

-We are real people.
-Sometimes we can make a typo, but we want to make our site better.
-If you find an error, please select a piece of text and press Ctrl + Enter...
+We are living people.
+Sometimes we may make a typo, but we want to make our site better.
+If you find an error, please select a piece of text and click Ctrl+Enter.
 We will be very grateful to you!